Pinax-Labs/pinaxai/README.md

 ## Introduction

-[Pinaxai](https://docs.pinax.tech) is a lightweight library for building Agents with memory, knowledge, tools and reasoning.
+[Pinaxai](https://docs.pinax.tech) is a s the runtime for agentic software.
+Build agents, teams, and workflows.
+Run them as scalable services.
+Monitor and manage them in production.

 Developers use Pinaxai to build Reasoning Agents, Multimodal Agents, Teams of Agents and Agentic Workflows.
-Pinaxai also provides a beautiful UI to chat with your Agents, pre-built FastAPI routes to serve your Agents and tools to monitor and evaluate their performance.
+Pinaxai also provides a AgentOS UI to chat with your Agents, pre-built FastAPI routes to serve your Agents and tools to monitor and evaluate their performance.

+Pinaxai Features 3 major layers:
+Framework: Build agents, teams, and workflows with memory, knowledge, guardrails, and 100+ integrations.
+Runtime: Serve your system in production with a stateless, session-scoped FastAPI backend.
+Control Plane: Monitor, evaluate, and manage your agents in production with AgentOS UI.

 Here's an Agent that writes a report on a stock, reasoning through each step: